joelzanden/mine/README.md

 ## Usage

-After installing Mine and made sure it's in your system's PATH, you can use it by running the following command in your project directory:
+Install `mine`, add to your system's PATH, then run in your project directory:

 ```bash
 mine
 ```

-This command will locate the project root, update the settings file with a randomly selected CSS named color, and apply the color to the top portion of the editor window.
+This command finds the project root, updates the settings file with a random CSS named color, and applies it to the editor's top portion.

 ## Supported Project Files and Folders

-This utility can automatically detect and locate the root of your programming project hierarchy by searching for specific project files and folders.
-The table below lists the files and folders that are currently supported, categorized by the programming language or framework.
+This utility detects and locates project hierarchy roots by searching for specific project files and folders.
+The table below outlines the currently supported files and folders, organized by programming language or framework.

 | Language / Framework |                                                                         File(s)                                                                         |
 | :------------------: | :-----------------------------------------------------------------------------------------------------------------------------------------------------: |